 In this article we will discuss How to use WordPress with a Temporary URL or IP address.
-There are a few reasons why you might want to do this: What is my Temporary URL or IP address?
+There are a few reasons why you might want to do this:

 - You plan on transferring your Website to/from another Host with zero down time